Settlement conferences are offered in the Supreme Court (Family Division) and Family Court.

 - Agree to participate

 All of the parties and their lawyers, if applicable, must agree to participate in the settlement conference before it can be scheduled.
 If you are in a court-based ADR meeting, the court officer/conciliator will check this by speaking to everyone involved.
-If you are in court making this request, the judge will ask the lawyers, or the parties if there are no lawyers, whether or not they agree to go to a settlement conference.
+If you are in court making this request, the judge will ask the lawyers, or the parties if there are no lawyers, whether they agree to go to a settlement conference.

 Otherwise, the agreements to participate must be confirmed in writing by each participant.